 Elizabeth Townsend, MPH, serves as an Associate Program Officer on BCYF, supporting the Committee on the Neurobiological and Socio-behavioral Science of Adolescent Development and its Applications, and the Committee on Building an Agenda to Reduce the Number of Children in Poverty by Half in 10 Years.
 Prior to joining these studies, Liz was the Research Associate for the Board on Behavioral, Cognitive, and Sensory Sciences’ Decadal Survey on Social and Behavioral Sciences for Applications to National Security.
 Other BCYF studies that Liz has worked on include Ethical Considerations for Research on Housing-Related Health Hazards Involving Children; Children’s Health, the Nation’s Wealth: Assessing and Improving Child Health; and Working Families and Growing Kids: Caring for Children and Adolescents.
 She received a Bachelor of Science degree from Radford University and a Master of Public Health degree from the University of Alabama at Birmingham (UAB), where she interned for UAB’s Comprehensive Cancer Center and volunteered with the Alabama Vaccine Research Clinic and 1917 Clinic.

-Lesley Webb serves as a Program Assistant on the Board on Behavioral, Cognitive and Sensory Sciences supporting the Analytic Frameworks project funded by ODNI and the Board on Children, Youth and Families supporting the Early Childhood Education Financing committee.
+Lesley Webb serves as a Senior Program Assistant on BCYF.
+Previously, she worked on the Board on Behavioral, Cognitive and Sensory Sciences supporting the Analytic Frameworks project funded by ODNI.
+She also supported BCYF with the Early Childhood Education Financing committee.
 Lesley graduated from Lynchburg College (LC) in Lynchburg, Virginia where she earned her B.A. in Environmental Studies.
 While in college, Lesley assisted with creating and maintaining the Lynchburg College Community Garden.
 Lesley was also active as the LC Vice President of the Environmental Sustainability Society.
 In 2016, Lesley worked as an intern with the Chesapeake Conservancy.
 She assisted the Project Manager with the letters of support for the FY 2018 Land and Water Conservation Collaborative Funding Proposal, to protect significant habitat and historical sites in Virginia and Maryland.
-Lesley grew up in Virginia Beach, VA.